mautic/developer-documentation-new/docs/components/forms_advanced.rst

 Using constraints
 =================

-A :xref:`Form type service<Symfony 4 custom form field type>` can also register :xref:`Constraints<Symfony 4 form constraints>` when defining the form fields.
+A :xref:`Form type service<Symfony 4 custom Form field type>` can also register :xref:`Constraints<Symfony 4 form constraints>` when defining the form fields.

 .. code-block:: php